Skilled Wills And Trusts Representation

 When planning for your future, wills and trusts are essential for proper estate planning.
 What’s the difference between a will and a trust?
 At Artherton Law, you can find the information you are looking for.
 I am Angela Artherton, a lawyer dedicated to helping clients throughout northern Arkansas and southern Missouri.

 The main difference is in the timing.
-A will takes effect after the death of someone, whereas a trust can be used while the person is still living or after the person is deceased.
-Below is a bit more in-depth information on the difference between wills and trusts, and how we can help you in both of these areas.
+A will takes effect after someone’s death, whereas a trust can be used either while the person is still living or after the person is deceased.
+Below is more in-depth information on the difference between wills and trusts, and how I can help you in both of these areas.

 General Information About Wills

-One of the most important things to remember about having a will is that if you die without an estate plan, the state determines how your property and assets are divided and who will take over them.
+One of the most important things to remember about having a will is that if you die without one or other estate planning tools designating beneficiaries for your assets, the state determines how your property and assets are divided.
 The state will also decide who will take over your debts, which is never a comfortable topic to discuss.
-Most people will agree this is a scary thought, but not everyone thinks far enough ahead to plan a will.
+Most people will agree this is a scary thought, but not everyone thinks far enough ahead to create a will.

-While we always hope for the best, fatalities do happen in a multitude of circumstances and in people of all ages.
+While people always hope for the best, fatal accidents happen in a multitude of circumstances and for people of all ages.
 In short, a will determines how you want your affairs handled and how you want your property distributed.
-This can also include areas such as how you’d like the burial and funeral to be arranged and who will care for your children if you have minors.
+It can also include factors such as how you’d like the burial and funeral to be arranged and who will care for your children if they are minors.
 Wills can even appoint a person to handle a trust for these minors until they reach a certain age.
 All wills are public record and are handled by the probate court.

 What To Know About Different Types Of Trusts